DSIN-INSA-Strasbourg/Hermes/plugins/clients/usersgroups_bsspartage/README.md

 ## Description

-This client will handle Users, UserPasswords, Groups, GroupsMembers, GroupsSenders and Ressources events, and store data into the [PARTAGE](https://www.renater.fr/services/collaborer-simplement/partage/) dashboard through its API, handled by [libPythonBssApi](https://github.com/dsi-univ-rennes1/libPythonBssApi).
+This client will handle Users, UserPasswords, Groups, GroupsMembers, MembersOfGroups, GroupsSenders, MembersOfGroupsSenders and Ressources events, and store data into the [PARTAGE](https://www.renater.fr/services/collaborer-simplement/partage/) dashboard through its API, handled by [libPythonBssApi](https://github.com/dsi-univ-rennes1/libPythonBssApi).

 To avoid security issues, if no hash is available at user creation, a complex random password will be set.
 This unknown password will be changed when a `userPassword` attribute will be set to the `User` or to the `UserPassword`.
 This avoids having an enabled account with no password.